Donald-Berthelsen/CS4348-Proj3/devlog.md

 Now all my leaf nodes follow a nice tight ordered range of values Granted, the internal nodes still have some keys that they shouldn't have That means tracking down the source of those keys, just like I did for the leaves

+After a while of searching, I found this to be a case of the parent ID not being tracked properly When I split a parent node, I need to update the parent ID of its children

+[8:30 am]
+My insert algorithm is not very robust
+Changing a single line has a moderate possibility of breaking it But after finagling with it I finally have a mostly correct B-tree Updating parent ID was the last step for ironing out the bugs

+Now I can scale my input csv to 1000 entries, and I found the B-tree to be mostly functional The bug with small items dropping the value has resurfaced, but everything else seems to work fine I believe that now I can scale up the B-tree arbitrarily large and it will still be correct The problem with testing that however, is how long it takes to go through all the entries to check them It would be possible to output to a file then use tools there, but that is more commitment than I'm willing to do Furthermore, I only have around 3 hours until I fall down a late work bracket